Jinwooooo/jinwooooo-blog/README.md

 # Github Pages Theme

 **Space Jekyll** A simple and elegant Jekyll theme based on Spacemacs.
 The theme works well on mobile devices as well.
+By Victor Igor.

 See a live demo [here](https://victorvoid.github.io/space-jekyll-template/).

+Go to main repository [here](https://github.com/victorvoid/space-jekyll-template)

 # Besides the Theme...